djgroen/FabSim3/INSTALL.md

 ### Updating

-If you have already installed FabSim, in your local FabSim directory type `git pull`.
+If you have already installed FabSim and want to update to the latest version, in your local FabSim directory simply type `git pull`.
 Your personal settings like the `machines_user.yml` will be unchanged by this.

 To update plugins you will have to `git pull` from within each plugin directory as and when required.